2019 Tipperary county hurling team season: Match Summary

 In wet and showery conditions, Kilkenny opened the scoring in the first minute with a free from TJ Reid.

 Michael Breen got Tipperary's first point after 3 minutes to make the score 2-1.
 A torrential downpour came after around 5 minutes of the game with many heading for cover under the stands.

 Tipperary playing into the Davin end in the first half might have had a penalty after 9 minutes when Seamus Callanan was pulled down inside the square with the referee awarding a free instead.

 After 16 minutes Cathal Barrett caught Richie Hogan high across the faceguard with his hurley with Kilkenny being awarded a free which they scored to make it 6-3.

 Three minutes later Tipperary goalkeeper Brian Hogan caught John Donnelly’s shot from over his crossbar with HawkEye awarding the point.

 Tipperary scored their first goal of the match after 25 minutes when Jason Forde found Niall O'Meara with a hand pass and he turned past Conor Fogarty before shooting low to the right corner of the net to make the score 0-8 to 1-5.

 After 33 minutes Cathal Barrett was caught high with a right shoulder to the head near the Hogan Stand sideline from Richie Hogan with the referee showing a straight red card to Hogan.
 Tipperary had a one point lead at half-time with the score 1-9 to 0-11.

 Kilkenny leveled the match with the first point of the second half.

 After 38 minutes Tipperary got a second goal, with Seamus Callanan getting his eighth goal of the championship when he followed up after John McGrath’s effort was half blocked to scramble the ball low to the left of the net.

 Five minutes later they got their third goal when Seamus Callanan found John O'Dwyer with a cross-field pass from the right to the left edge of the box with O'Dwyer firing powerfully to the net to put Tipperary into an eight point lead on 3-12 to 0-13.

 Tipperary eased to victory after that and the full time score was 3-25 to 0-20 to win their 28th All-Ireland title.

 Tipperary captain Séamus Callanan accepted the Liam MacCarthy Cup from GAA president John Horan in the Hogan Stand.

 The Tipperary team then did a victory lap around Croke Park with the trophy.

 Reaction

-Tipperary captain Seamus Callanan speaking to RTE after the match said "It’s everything we f...ing dreamed of, we put in so much work and to finally get there in the end of it is such an unbelievable feeling, I’m so proud of that group there."
+Tipperary captain Séamus Callanan speaking to RTE after the match said "It’s everything we f...ing dreamed of, we put in so much work and to finally get there in the end of it is such an unbelievable feeling, I’m so proud of that group there."